 2 to 3 hours.
 Course will cover the checking system, the credit and debit card system, electronic funds transfer, letters of credit, interest payments, negotiable instruments and the securities trading and settlement system.
 Substantive law would be Articles 3, 4, 4A, 5 and 8 of the UCC as well as the Expedited Funds Availability Act, parts of the Truth in Lending Act and the Electronic Funds Transfer Act (and implementing regulations.)
 (F, Sp)

 LAW 5743.
 Transactional Law Practicum II: Law of Innovation.3 Credit Hours.

-This course will cover Article 9 of the Uniform Commercial Code.
-Topics covered include the establishment and perfection of security interests pursuant to credit sales contracts, problems of focusing on the interface between Article 9 and federal bankruptcy law, priority disputes among collateral claimants, default, and rights after default.
-Emphasis will be placed on developing an understanding of and facility with the code's statutory scheme.
+3 to 4 hours.
+Prerequisite: admission to the College of Law.
+This course covers Article 9 of the Uniform Commercial Code.
+Topics include the establishment and perfection of security interests pursuant to credit sales contracts, problems of focusing on the interface between Article 9 and federal bankruptcy law, priority disputes among collateral claimants, default, and rights after default.
+Emphasis is placed on developing an understanding of the code's statutory scheme.
 (F, Sp)

 LAW 5753.
 Federal Securities Regulation.3 Credit Hours.

 Federal securities laws and the activities and industry they govern; the meaning of "security"; regulation of the issuance, sale, resale, and purchase of securities; disclosure requirements, generated by registration; anti-fraud provisions; and civil liability.
 (F, Sp)